 - Future-proof strategy by making it flexible

-Of course, for any hybrid working strategy to be successful, it needs to be flexible in order to meet both employees’ and the businesses’ changing needs.
-Real estate managers should not think of hybrid working as the ‘end goal’ of the office, but rather as the next step in a longer evolution of the workplace.
+Of course, for any hybrid working strategy to be successful, it needs to be flexible to meet the changing needs of both employees and businesses.
+Real estate managers should not think of hybrid working as the ‘end goal’ of the office, but rather as the next step in the long term evolution of the workplace.

 To read more about these best practices as well as the top hybrid working strategies being implemented by organizations today, make sure you check out the full Verdantix Report – ‘5 Best Practices for Success in the Hybrid Working Era.’